Witzko/GameOfLife/Readme.md

     - /build: .o files, .exe files
     - /debug: .csv debug files
     - /pics: .png elements for documentation use
+    - /plotting: benchmark plotting python scripts etc
+    - /benchmark: benchmark raw result data etc
-    - /data: .odp file for documentation use
+    - /data: .odp file for documentation use, other files used during implementation

 Also in the root folder, we have:

     - Makefile
     - run.sh
-    - Readme.md
+    - Readme.pdf

 ## 2. How to build and run it